mgmillimeter/WEKAII/README.md

 ## 2.2 Preprocessing (Data Cleaning)

 1. Missing Values
-- Only one missing value was identified (in location), addressed using mode imputation (most frequent value: "Urban").
+- Only one missing value was identified (in location).

+Action Taken:
+- filled missing location with "Urban" (the most common value in dataset).

 2. Duplicate and Inconsistent Records
 - No duplicate rows detected.
 Inconsistencies in categorical values (e.g., Hons vs. Honors, urban vs. Urban) were standardized.

 3. Outliers
-- Outlier detection applied using the Interquartile Range (IQR) method.
-Academic score outliers retained, as extreme performance values are legitimate in education.
-Age filtered: kept students aged 13–20 (3 unrealistic entries removed).
+- Outlier detection applied using the Interquartile Range (IQR method, 1.5 × IQR rule).
+The Interquartile Range (IQR) method detects outliers by measuring data spread.
+Calculate the IQR (Q3 - Q1) and set lower/upper bounds at **Q1 - 1.5×IQR** and **Q3 + 1.5×IQR**.
+Data points outside these bounds are flagged as outliers.
+A simple, robust rule for identifying extreme values in skewed or non-normal distributions.

 _Table 1: Quantified summary of outliers detected using the IQR (Interquartile Range) method_